Rokio117/trivia-tracker/README.md

 ## What is Trivia Tracker?

-Trivia tracker is a webpage that helps pub trivia players keep track of their teams progress and members.
+Trivia tracker is a webpage that helps pub trivia players keep track of their team's progress and members.
 After a user registers they are taken to a page where they can either create a team or enter a teamcode to be added to a team.
 Once on a team the user will be taken to the home page where the information for that team is displayed.

 Each user will have a specific role within their team(s).
 For example, if the user is a Captain they have full authority to change info about the team, add players, or add events.
-A guest would not be able to change any of the teams information.
+A guest would not be able to change any of the team's information.

 ## Technologies Used
  <img src="readmeimages/CSS3_logo_and_wordmark.svg.png" height="50" alt="CSS logo" align="left">